- Related Resources

 Here are some of our ongoing programs:

-- UMB CURE Scholars Program - This ongoing STEM mentoring program is for middle school students from three west Baltimore partner schools.
+- UMB CURE Scholars Program - The UMB Continuing Umbrella for Research Experiences (CURE) mentoring program is funded by the National Cancer Institute and seeks to provide scientifically enriching programs for 6th-12th grade students from west Baltimore.
 IGS participates in the summer camp portion of this program.
-Students engage in hands-on activities that teach the basics of DNA, cell structure, genetics, ecology, and much more.
+Rising 7th graders engage in hands-on activities that teach the basics of DNA structure and function, cell structure, genetics, ecology, and much more.

-- The Center for Talented Youth Family Programs - IGS hosts CTY Family Programs targeted at students in grades 7-10 that provide instruction/activities in genomics, metagenomics, and genetic variation.
+- The Center for Talented Youth Family Programs - IGS hosts a CTY Family Program targeted at students in grades 7-10.
+Our event provides instruction and hands-on activities in prokaryotic comparative genomics, microbiome analysis, and human genetic variation.